Language is one of, and probably, the most important pillars of any culture.

 When men are mentioned as the referent group of comparison in a typically male (leadership) context, status inequalities are perceived as more legitimate and the gender stereotypes of men as agentic and women as communal are more readily endorsed.link Specifically, (Bruckmüller et al. 2012).

 The insidious consequence is that people perceive gender bias in language as normative and enact gender discrimination by simply following communication rules (Ng, 2007).
+Yet, ig we aim to tackle this problem it might be helpful to consider why we our communication is so bound by the rule 'men as norm'.

-If we are committed to the gender equality, the language discrimination has to be addressed.
 If our language is systematically flawed and/or rests on an understructure of invalid rules then we are misled and deceived at a fundamental perceptual level.
 The rules by which we make meaning, ones intrinsically associated with language, had to be invented and defined (Dale Spender).

 Change, for anyone, comes when we see how hard things are now and realise they won’t change on their own.
 We don't think of our task as crowbarring a change people don’t want; we try to look for ways to ignite their wish to feel better than this language currently allows.